-- Read access This will make it possible for the users of the group to see the elements in this folder, to open them and to copy them.
-Access can be through any route, for example, browsing in the Navigation Area, searching or clicking "originates from" in the History ( - Write access Changes to an element can be saved Save (), and new elements and subfolders can be created.
+Read access This will make it possible for the users of the group to see the elements in this folder, to open them and to copy them.
+Access can be through any route, for example, browsing in the Navigation Area, searching or clicking "originates from" in the History (of e.g. an alignment.

+Write access Changes to an element can be saved Save (), and new elements and subfolders can be created.